at Purely Pilates

 People are often referred to pilates after an injury, but not everyone is ready for a group class.
 For example you could be:

 Referred to a Pilates-based Physical Therapist, or

 Unsure if you need physical therapy for a recent strain or injury.

-This type of pilates session includes a comprehensive consultation.
-You are then placed with a senior instructor who has experience and advanced training working with your condition.
+This type of pilates session includes a consultation with a physical therapist or senior instructor who has experience and advanced training working with your condition.
 The goal is to slowly and safely help integrate you back into general fitness, rather than targeted rehabilitative exercises.
 This option is best for those who need extra care with an recent injury (shoulder, hip, spine), or with a neurological condition, mild scoliosis, osteopoenia, and more.
-A release from your physician is required, as this is not billable PT.
+A release from your physician is required stating that you are cleared to exercise.

 Get a professional assessment by a one of our licensed physical therapists.
 This type of service may be reimbursable by your insurance (check with your provider), and is a needs-based, assessment-based therapy session.
-Many doctors refer patients to pilates based physical therapists for their immense movement knowledge and experienced.
-Our PTs will help get your back on track quickly so you can continue doing the things you love.
+Many doctors refer patients to pilates based physical therapists for their immense movement knowledge and experience.
+We'll get your back on track quickly so you can continue doing the things you love.

 The ELDOA Method is a collection of exercises that helps to elongate the spine and promote good posture by deeply stretching the fascia that connects each spinal joint.
 ELDOA is the work of internationally renowned osteopath and fascia expert, GUY Voyer, DO.
 This technique is only available in a handful of locations throughout the world.
 This therapeutic technique is perfect for anyone who has back pain and wants to avoid surgery.
 Request a therapeutic assessment with senior instructor Stephanie Vanderbeck, PMA-CPT.